eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 - **Interpretation:** This result formally establishes the security boundary discussed in [](#attester-state-compromise)

-- **Mitigation:** This analysis provides the formal rationale for hardware-rooted Instance Factor Pattern A when the threat model must assume compromise of the underlying provisioning platform.
+- **Mitigation:** This analysis provides the rationale for hardware-rooted Instance Factor Pattern A when the threat model must assume compromise of the underlying provisioning platform.
 For pattern specifications, see [](#instance-factor-patterns-ifp).

 # Normative ECA-V1 Profiles {#normative-eca-v1-profiles}